lukeslp/cleanupx/README.md

 # CleanupX

-An intelligent file organization and renaming tool with AI-powered content analysis.
+An intelligent file organization and academic content management tool with AI-powered content analysis and citation management.

 ## Features